mikeizbicki/cmc-csci145-math166/README.md

 1. *Learning from Data* by Yaser S. Abu-Mostafa, Malik Magdon-Ismail, and Hsuan-Tien Lin

     I am providing you all a free copy.
-    It is yours to keep forever if you'd like (or you can return it to me at the end of the semester and I'll pass it on to future students.
+    It is yours to keep forever if you'd like (or you can return it to me at the end of the semester and I'll pass it on to future students).
     Feel free to highlight/take notes/etc in it as if it were your own book, because it is.

 1. *Understanding Machine Learning: From Theory to Algorithms* by Shai Shalev-Shwartz and Shai Ben-David